 David Kieran is Visiting Assistant Professor of American Studies.
 His teaching and research focus on contemporary U.S. culture with a particular emphasis on examining how cultural products shape ideas about recent U.S. foreign policy, the place of the military in American society, and the public remembrance of war from Vietnam to the War on Terror.
-His book, Forever Vietnam: How a Divisive War Changed American Public Memory is forthcoming from the University of Massachusetts Press’ Culture, Politics, and the Cold War series, and he is also editing “The War of My Generation:” 9/11 and the War on Terror in American Youth Culture (under contract, Rutgers University Press), a collection of critical essays on the Millennial generation's experience of the September 11, 2001 terrorist attacks and the wars that have followed.
+His book, Forever Vietnam: How a Divisive War Changed American Public Memory (University of Massachusetts Press’ Culture, Politics, and the Cold War series, 2014), and he is also editing “The War of My Generation:” 9/11 and the War on Terror in American Youth Culture (under contract, Rutgers University Press), a collection of critical essays on the Millennial generation's experience of the September 11, 2001 terrorist attacks and the wars that have followed.
 His articles have appeared in War and Society, Children’s Literature Association Quarterly, M/MLA: The Journal of the Midwestern Modern Language Association, and in several edited collections.
-Kieran’s next research project will be a cultural and social history of how U.S. veterans, the U.S. military, NGOs, and Iraqi and Afghan civilians have responded to the transnational mental health crisis that the U.S.-led wars in Iraq and Afghanistan have produced.
+Kieran’s current book project, Signature Wounds: Mental Health and the Iraq and Afghanistan Wars (under contract, New York University Press), is a cultural and social history of how U.S. veterans, the U.S. military, NGOs, and Iraqi and Afghan civilians have responded to the transnational mental health crisis that the U.S.-led wars in Iraq and Afghanistan have produced.
 An article based on this research, "'We Combat Veterans Have a Responsibility to Ourselves and Our Families: Domesticity and the Politics of PTSD," is forthcoming in American Studies.
 He is also the co-founder and administrator of the War and Peace Studies Caucus of the American Studies Association.

 At Franklin & Marshall, Kieran teaches “9/11 and the War on Terror in U.S. Culture,” “U.S. /Middle East Relations in Foreign Policy and Popular Culture,” “U.S. Cultures / Global Cultures,” and “Introduction to American Studies” as well as a Foundations Course, “Trauma and Memory.”